SMALL BUSINESS ADMINISTRATION – PAYCHECK PROTECTION PROGRAM

 NOTE 4 – SMALL BUSINESS ADMINISTRATION – PAYCHECK PROTECTION PROGRAM

-On March 27, 2020, the CARES Act was enacted to provide financial aid to family and businesses impacted by the COVID-19 pandemic.
+On March 27, 2020, the CARES Act was enacted to provide financial aid to family and businesses impacted by COVID-19.
 The Company participated in the CARES Act, and on April 15, 2020, the Company entered into a note payable with a bank under the Small Business Administration (“SBA”), Paycheck Protection Program (“PPP”) in the amount of $75,200.
-This PPP loan will mature on April 15, 2022, with a fixed interest rate of 1% per annum with interest deferred for six months.
+This PPP loan was to mature on April 15, 2022, with a fixed interest rate of 1% per annum with interest deferred for six months.
 The PPP loan has an initial term of two years, is unsecured and guaranteed by the SBA.

 The Company used the proceeds from the PPP loan for qualifying expenses as defined in the PPP.
 The Company also applied for forgiveness of the PPP loan in accordance with the terms of the CARES Act.
 The SBA issued a notice of PPP loan forgiveness with an effective date of April 28, 2021, forgiving the entire principal of $75,200 and the accrued interest of $779.
 The Company recognized the forgiveness of the PPP loan and accrued interest as Gain on forgiveness of Paycheck Protection Program loan in the fiscal year ended April 30, 2021.